earthjasonlin/Voice-ATIS-Template/README.md

 ## Contributing

 This project is welcome to contributing.
-To contribute, you can create a issue with the airport code as title and your text ATIS as comment, if you want to provide me with a music file, email <a href="mailto:earthjasonlin@163.com">earthjasonlin@163.com</a>.
+To contribute, you can email the text to <a href="mailto:earthjasonlin@163.com">earthjasonlin@163.com</a>.

 ## ATIS